-Clients want reassurance that their investment in design will be worth it, especially if they are unfamiliar with how much it usually costs.
-Itemize and explain everything, and never let them think that you're pulling the wool over their eyes.
+First and foremost, most clients want reassurance that their investment in design will be worth it.
+This is especially true if they are unfamiliar with how much design work usually costs.
+Itemise and explain everything you can, and never let them think that you're pulling the wool over their eyes.

 02. To know you're listening to their ideas